sethcottle/sidebrief/README.md

 #### Privacy

-Sidebrief runs completely locally in your browser.
-The only data it stores are your settings preferences and recent summary history, which are kept in your browser's extension storage.
-The only external communication is sending URLs to the Kagi Summarizer API when you request a summary.
-It does not collect any analytics, it does not store any information about your tabs or browsing history, it does not send any data anywhere other than Kagi for summarization.
-Your data is yours and yours alone.
+Sidebrief runs entirely in your browser.
+There are no background servers, no hidden calls, and no analytics.
+The only time any data leaves your device is when you explicitly request a summary, at which point the page URL is sent to the Kagi Summarizer API to generate it.
+Tiny Extensions does not collect or track anything.
+No analytics.
+No telemetry.
+No user data.
+When you request a summary, your interaction is governed solely by the [Kagi Privacy Policy](https://kagi.com/privacy) and [Kagi LLM Policy](https://help.kagi.com/kagi/privacy/llm-policy.html).

 ## License